 🔎Remote-friendly competition

-Virtual trivia for teams that want faster setup and cleaner live play
+Virtual team trivia games that want faster setup and cleaner live play

 At a glance